Let us make your experience at Cornell exceptional from start to finish!

 Certified Yoga Teacher RYT 200 - The Institute of Classical Yoga & Therapy

 Whitney has worked in several animal hospitals over the years.
-She has volunteered her time fostering cats and kittens, and even rehabilitated a few baby squirrels.
+She has volunteered her time fostering cats and kittens, and even rehabilitated small wild life.
+Whitney has a big soft spot for special needs animals, such as her cats Noelle, and Eddie Spaghetti both born with different mobility ailments.
+She shares her home with an additional 'foster failure' feline, Mimaw, and her beautiful dog Karma.

 Hotel & Catering Course, North Gloucestershire College, England.

 Yoga Teacher Training, Maureen Rae’s Yoga Studio, Etobicoke.

 Pat grew up in England where she loved to escape to the rolling hills, the moorland, or cliff paths beside the sea.
 Her favourite nature adventures invariably involved horses, cows, sheep, dogs and cats.